Kushner family puts brakes on talks to buy Miami Marlins

 The New York Post reported Wednesday that Loria, a New York art dealer, is likely to be the next French ambassador.
 The report named him as one of four people selected by White House chief of staff Reince Priebus for top diplomatic posts.

-Loria is a longtime major contributor to the Republican National Committee, which Priebus led until taking the job with Trump.
+Loria is a longtime major contributor to the Republican National Committee, which Priebus led until taking the job in the White House.
 Fundraising records show Loria gave $125,000 last fall jointly to the Trump campaign and RNC.

 It has long been a presidential tradition to reward generous political donors with plum ambassadorships.